gavinytan/gavinytan.github.io/index.md

 ![image](https://raw.githubusercontent.com/gavin-y-tan/gavin-y-tan.github.io/master/gamescreenshot.PNG)

-### Experience
+## Experience

-Sylvan Learning September 2017-May 2018
+### Sylvan Learning September 2017-May 2018

-Assisted in teaching kids in an extracurricular class about the basics of engineering, robotics, and programming.
+-Assisted in teaching kids in an extracurricular class about the basics of engineering, robotics, and programming.

-Explained the principles and logic of coding to the students.
+-Explained the principles and logic of coding to the students.

-Organized and maintained the materials used in the robotics class.
+-Organized and maintained the materials used in the robotics class.